openstack/tempest/doc/source/configuration.rst

 Credential Provider Mechanisms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tempest currently also has three different internal methods for providing authentication to tests: dynamic credentials, locking test accounts, and non-locking test accounts.
+Tempest currently has two different internal methods for providing authentication to tests: dynamic credentials and pre-provisioned credentials.
 Depending on which one is in use the configuration of Tempest is slightly different.

 Dynamic Credentials
 """""""""""""""""""